this keyword in various contextsthis?02-28-2023

 func(); // undefined in strict mode, Window in non-strict mode

-1. Constructor calls: When a constructor function is used with the 'new' keyword, this refers to the instance of the object that is being created.
+this refers to the instance of the object that is being created.function Person(name) {

 this.name = name;